 VISIT THE LOCAL WINERY

-The Domaine Sigalas is the local winery in Oia where you can have wine tastings of the local wine produced here and some wines from the other areas in Greece.
+The Domaine Sigalas is the local winery in Oia where you can have wine tastings of the local wine produced here and some wines from other areas in Greece.
 Booking a tasting in advance is recommended.

 HEAD TO ANOTHER ISLAND!

-You can also hire a boat or get on a ferry from Oia to visit another island for the day like Ios, Thirasia Folegandros and Anafi.
+You can also hire a boat or get on a ferry from Oia to visit another island for the day, like Ios, Thirasia Folegandros, and Anafi.

 SHOP FOR SOUVENIRS

-We weren’t sure if it was worth the hype but Santorini was one of those destinations that had lived up to it even with the crowds.
+We weren’t sure if it was worth the hype, but Santorini was one of those destinations that had lived up to it, even with the crowds.

-The sunsets were surreal and the views divine, no matter which part of the island you chose to stay at and given the chance we would revisit it all in the blink of an eye.
+The sunsets were surreal and the views divine, no matter which part of the island you chose to stay at, and given the chance, we would revisit it all in the blink of an eye.

 A blue and white church in Oia Santorini, things to do in Oia Santorini